MaxHalford/tuna/README.md

 Using a `GroupBy` can incur a large memory usage if you are computing many statistics on a very large dataset.
 Indeed the spatial complexity is `O(n * k)`, where `n` is the number of group keys and `k` is the number of `Agg`s.
 This can potentially become quite large, especially if you're using nested `GroupBy`s.
 While this is completely manageable if you have enough available RAM, it can still hinder the overall computation time.

 The trick is that **if your data is ordered by the group key then you only have to store the running statistics for one group at a time**.
 This leads to an `O(k)` spatial complexity which is much more efficient.
 While having ordered data isn't always the case, you should make the most of it if it is.
-To do so you can use the `SequentialGroupBy` struct which can be initialised with the `NewSequentialGroupBy` method.
+To do so you can use the `SequentialGroupBy` struct which can be initialized with the `NewSequentialGroupBy` method.
 It takes as argument a `Sink` in addition to the arguments used for the `NewGroupBy` method.
-Every time a new group key is encountered the current statistics are flushed to the `Sink` and a new `Agg` is initialised to handle the new group.
+Every time a new group key is encountered the current statistics are flushed to the `Sink` and a new `Agg` is initialized to handle the new group.

 ```go
 stream, _ := NewCSVStreamFromPath("path/to/csv/ordered/by/name")